BMHVillage/therapists/README.md

     <td>
         <table style="width: 480px;">
             <tr>
                 <td width="600px">I enjoy seeing people do well.
-Life can be challenging and navigating turbulent times, daunting.
-It seems like our world is in a state of unrest-are you questioning who you are, and where you belong.
+Life can be challenging and navigating turbulent times, is daunting.
+It seems like our world is in a state of unrest-are you questioning who you are, and where you belong?
 Coping with it all is no easy task.
 Whatever the source of your unrest, be it emotional distress, anxiety, employment/relationship issues, and trauma/tragedy, I can help.
-I approach counseling from a Christian perspective.
-I believe the word of God has many remedies for improved quality of life.
-Let's collaborate creative strategies to turn your life experiences into purpose.</td>
+Let's collaborate on creative strategies to turn your life experiences into purpose.</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">In-person/Online therapy</td>
+                <td style="text-align: center;width: 480px;">In-person therapy</td>
                 <td style="text-align: center;width: 480px;">Accepting clients</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">Nashville, TN 37216</td>
+                <td style="text-align: center;width: 480px;">Nashville, TN 37216 & Online</td>
                 <td style="text-align: center;width: 480px;">(757) 740-0536</td>
             </tr>
         </table>